Cheap fall getaways

 Concert and camping

-Just east of St. Paul, set up a campsite at Lake Elmo Park Reserve, then lean back and enjoy the Washington County Bluegrass Festival on Sept.
-9 in 2023.
+Just east of St. Paul, set up a campsite at Lake Elmo Park Reserve, then lean back and enjoy the Washington County Bluegrass Festival on the second Saturday of September.
 The music is free, campsites are $15-$25 and a daily permit is $5.

 Outdoor skills in Minnesota bluff country